Ford Falcon (Australia): EF

 When the facelifted EF was introduced in August 1994, it brought with it a new curvaceous body shape while sharing its doors (albeit, with a new door handle design) and most of its body structure with the earlier EA–ED series cars.
 Unlike the sedan, the station wagon inherited the rear styling of the ED series.
 With the new model, came a thoroughly redesigned interior.
 Cup holders were now prominent features in all models, and Ford paid particular attention to safety.
 A driver's airbag was made standard on all variants, a first for an Australian car, even though the Holden VR Commodore was the first to feature it as an option.
 From the outside, the reinforced body gave added rollover strength and front collision protection.
 An original innovation introduced in the EF range was the "Smart Bar".
 A bullbar developed to work seamlessly with the vehicle's airbag system.
+The EF was codenamed EA77.

 The 4.0 L inline six-cylinder engine was upgraded to aid refinement and increase power to 157 kilowatts (211 hp) this included the removal of the distributor as it was replaced with a coil-pack ignition system which was a first for the Falcon.
 Also the intake manifold was changed to include a dual length system which involved intake runners of two different lengths and a valve to switch between the two.
 Changes were also made to the suspension with the aim of providing a more supple ride, but drew criticism for producing nervous handling and an unsettling feeling of roll oversteer (a problem not corrected until the EL facelift).

 A passenger airbag was offered as an option in the Series II facelift of October 1995.
 The unique design allowed it to protect the not only the front passenger, but the centre passenger as well (only the entry-level GLi was offered with the optional bench seat).
 The Fairmont Ghia was the only trim level to receive dual airbags as standard, which also benefited from the XR6 engine, leather upholstery, extensive use of chrome and lowered suspension.
 With the use of neoprene rubber insulation, road and wind noise was cut off from within the cabin, contributing to vehicle refinement.
 Ford also dropped the XR6 station wagon from the lineup in the Series II.

 The EF Series also saw the first use of polycarbonate headlight lenses instead of glass, saving weight and gaining shatter resistance.